Materials & Craft

 Outcome

-• Stable batch-to-batch feel & color consistency
+• Better batch-to-batch feel and visual consistency

-• Reduced fuzzing issues after finishing improvements
+• Reduced fuzzing after finishing optimization

-• Buyer documentation package supported
+• Buyer document pack supported

 Evidence